Extreme Heat Preparedness Plan

 The following action plan is intended to reduce the risk of injury or death among the public at large in those areas where an excessive heat event is expected.
 It is NOT intended to address comfort.
 Evidence suggests that even a few hours in an air-conditioned environment reduces the danger of heat-related illness.
 During Heat Advisories, fans may not be useful and may increase risk if not used properly.

 - Review the National Oceanic and Atmospheric Administration’s website at http://www.nws.noaa.gov/om/heat/index.shtml for comprehensive information on Heat Outlook, Watch and Warning definitions, a Heat Index Chart, hazards, prevention, symptoms and treatment.
 Similar information may be found on FEMA’s website at https://www.ready.gov/heat

-- Increase awareness of available public assistance through the Cooling Assistance Program (if offered by Social Services).Contact: [Insert POC, phone number]
+- Increase awareness of available public assistance through the Cooling Assistance Program.

-[Facility name] has agreed to provide their facility as a “cooling station” from [Time] on [Date].
-This is only for individuals at high risk, and not for the general public’s comfort.
-People should not proceed directly to [Facility Name].
+In times of excessive heat, “cooling stations” may be established.
+Cooling stations are only for individuals at high risk, and not for the general public’s comfort.
+People should not proceed directly to an established cooling center.
 Individuals at risk should call local Social Services to be referred to a cooling center.
-[Insert POC, phone number].